-- construction, homes, and other businesses in those areas of the State, will increase the population, taxable property, agricultural industries, and business prospects in the State; and - (4) The 1989 General Assembly in Chapter 338 of the 1989 Session Laws directed the North Carolina Utilities Commission to require the franchised natural gas local distribution companies to file reports with the Commission detailing their plans for providing natural gas service in areas of the State where natural gas service is not available, and directed the Commission and the Public Staff to provide independent analyses and summaries of those reports together with status reports of natural gas service in the State to the Joint Legislative Utility Review Committee; and - (5) The reports of the utilities, the Commission, and the Public Staff indicate that the construction of facilities and the extension of natural gas service in some areas of the State may not be economically feasible with traditional funding methods; and - (6) The 1991 General Assembly enacted G.S.
+- (1) The 1989 General Assembly in Chapter 338 of the 1989 Session Laws directed the North Carolina Utilities Commission to require the franchised natural gas local distribution companies to file reports with the Commission detailing their plans for providing natural gas service in areas of the State where natural gas service is not available, and directed the Commission and the Public Staff to provide independent analyses and summaries of those reports together with status reports of natural gas service in the State to the Joint Legislative Utility Review Committee; and - (2) The reports of the utilities, the Commission, and the Public Staff indicate that the construction of facilities and the extension of natural gas service in some areas of the State may not be economically feasible with traditional funding methods; and - (3) The 1991 General Assembly enacted G.S.
 62-158 and G.S.
-62-2(9) authorizing special funding methods, including the use of supplier refunds and customer surcharges, to facilitate the expansion of natural gas service; and - (7) While the 1991 legislation has been successful in providing some natural gas service to previously unserved areas of the State, that legislation has not been sufficient to facilitate the extension of service that is necessary and in the public interest, and there are still counties with no gas service or virtually no gas service; and - (8) It is therefore necessary to authorize additional funding methods, including appropriations from the General Assembly and the proceeds of general obligation bonds, to further facilitate the expansion of natural gas service.
+62-2(9) authorizing special funding methods, including the use of supplier refunds and customer surcharges, to facilitate the expansion of natural gas service; and - (4) While the 1991 legislation has been successful in providing some natural gas service to previously unserved areas of the State, that legislation has not been sufficient to facilitate the extension of service that is necessary and in the public interest there are still counties with no gas service or virtually no gas service; and - (5) It is therefore necessary to authorize additional funding methods, including appropriations from the General Assembly and the proceeds of general obligation bonds, to further facilitate the expansion of natural gas service.

-Section 16.
+Section 17.
 Chapter 62 of the General Statutes is amended by adding a new section to read: